pipacs/looper/README.md

 _Copyright &copy; Akos Polster.
 All rights reserved._

-Loops info on a Raspberry Pi eqipped with a Unicorn Hat HD:
+Loops info on a Raspberry Pi equipped with a Unicorn Hat HD:

 - Current time
 - Current weather